Top 10 Lou Reed Songs

-Lyrically, Reed really puts himself out there on ‘Coney Island Baby,’ probably the most tender and emotionally revelatory ballad he’s ever recorded.
-A bonus track version of the song featured on the album’s 30th anniversary deluxe edition reissue was recorded with Doug Yule, who joined the Velvets in 1968 following the departure of founding member John Cale.
+Lyrically, Reed really puts himself out there on “Coney Island Baby,” probably the most tender and emotionally revealing ballad he’s ever recorded.
+A bonus-track version of the song featured on the album’s 30th-anniversary deluxe edition reissue was recorded with Doug Yule, who joined the Velvets in 1968 following the departure of founding member John Cale.

-Originally a Velvet Underground tune, Reed reworks ‘Sweet Jane’ on this live album, adding a noodling, Grateful Dead-like intro jam that runs three minutes before kicking into those familiar three chords.
+Originally a Velvet Underground tune, Reed reworks “Sweet Jane” on his live album Rock n Roll Animal, adding a noodling, Grateful Dead-like intro jam that runs three minutes before kicking into those familiar three chords.
 Sure, maybe it’s cheating to put a Velvets song on this list, but the line between the band and his solo work is so blurred that it actually makes sense.
 In the end, it’s really not cheating at all.

 The second single from Transformer, “Satellite of Love” is another solo Reed song that he originally played with the Velvet Underground.
 He even originally recorded for the band’s Loaded album, although it never made it on that disc and didn’t surface as a VU track until the 1995 exhaustive box set, Peel Slowly and See.
 David Bowie, who produced Transformer, also sings some soaring backing vocals on this track.

 Really, is there any other way to walk when you’re strolling with Lou Reed?
 “Wild Side” documents the seedy underbelly of New York life in the ’70s, touching on taboo subjects like transexuality, narcotics, male hookers and oral sex.
 Not exactly mainstream subjects here, but somehow this tune still managed to hustle its way onto the Top 20 and became the definitive solo Reed cut in the process.
 Doo do doo, doo do doo, doo do doo …